 When in doubt, say no.

 Have you had the feeling of regret right before executing a commitment?
 Well, you were doing yourself and everybody involved a disservice.
-How can you be performing that your best with that feeling?
+How can you be performing at your best with that feeling?
 Saying no helps you avoid situations like this.

 I have been in the scenario above with speaking and consulting gigs.
 Today, I remind myself of the ill-feeling every time I’m about to say yes to an invitation that is not a “HELL YEAH!”

-Your Ultimate Guide
+Your Ultimate Guide to Say No

 Now that you understand why saying no to most things is the way to go, here are the detailed steps of how to do exactly that.